 Random strings.
 This method builds on our "random lowercase letter" method.
 We generate a string of a certain length.
 We place a random letter "length" times.

-Array We start with an empty array (we call this array the "word" array).
+Detail We start with an empty array (we call this array the "word" array).
 We add letters to this array.

-Times We use the times iterator to add the required number of letters to our word array.
+Detail We use the times iterator to add the required number of letters to our word array.
 We access letters using a range-based rand call.

 # All lowercase letters.